Table of Content

 Gout was referred to as the “rich man’s sickness” in the Middle Ages because it was associated with “game meats,” including specialties like goose, veal, and venison.

-Some foods can increase your body’s uric acid levels, which is what causes gout.
+Some foods can increase your body’s uric acid levels, which causes gout.
 You might prevent another flare if you can keep them under control by avoiding these:

 1. Red meat and seafood:

-Foods like fish and shellfish, as well as organ meats like liver and sweetbreads, can contain large amounts of purine-containing compounds.
-Your uric acid level rises as a result of your body breaking them down.
+Foods like fish, shellfish, and organ meats like liver and sweetbreads can contain large amounts of purine-containing compounds.
+Your uric acid level rises due to your body breaking them down.

 Organ meats, such as liver, tripe sweetbreads, brains, and kidneys, are among them.
-Certain seafood, such as haddock, herring, scallops, mussels, cod, tuna, and trout.
+Certain seafood includes haddock, herring, scallops, mussels, cod, tuna, and trout.
 Sauces with gravy and meat are also dangerous.

 Red meats, such as bacon, lamb, and cattle.
 Lastly, turkey, while being thinner, this meat is heavy in purines.
 Avoid processed deli turkey at all costs.